• Skip to primary navigation

 Fresh Cherry Crisp is an easy dessert made from fresh cherries and a crunchy oat topping.
 It's a simple dessert that will be on the menu all Summer long!

 Fresh fruit desserts are some our favorites!
 We love all the crisps, crumbles, tarts, and galettes made with fresh seasonal fruits, and this cherry crisp in no exception.
-Some of our other go-to fresh desserts are apple pie, warm cinnamon apples, apple crisp, and rhubarb crisp (technically a vegetable but still dessert!).
+Some of our other go-to fresh desserts are apple pie, warm cinnamon apples, apple crisp, blueberry crumble and rhubarb crisp (technically a vegetable but still dessert!).

 Close up view of cherry crisp on a plate.